market-dot-dev/explorer-chrome-extension/README.md

-# Market.dev GitHub Expert Filter
+# Explore.market.dev Chrome Extension

-Chrome extension and bookmarklet that hides GitHub content from users who are not recognized experts in the Market.dev experts API.
+Chrome extension and bookmarklet that pulls in data from the Open Source Explorer (https://explore.market.dev)

 ## Features